Freiberg Silbermann Organ (1735)

 - For the surround sound, it is necessary to route the virtual front and rear "ranks" into the corresponding audio outputs.
 Using the same dialog, the rear ranks can be completely muted, resulting in the loading of the sample set in the conventional wet (simple stereo) setting.

-- Dry: the samples offer the mono recorded sound of individual pipes (recorded in front of the Prospekt, not inside the case).
-They are offered in 24bit/48kHz resolution.
-The samples were panned into C and C# sides in Hauptwerk.
-This sample set may be used well in self-reverberant spaces (such as halls) or it may be mixed with the digital reverb.
+- Dry: the samples offer the close-uprecorded sound of individual pipes.
+This variant of the sample set may be used in self-reverberant spaces (such as churches) or it may be mixed with the digital reverb.
 By the addition of digital reverb you can virtually "move" the organ into various spaces according to your need and your liking.

 The Tuning and Temperament